-What I like best about this classic Greek salad is that you can adjust the recipe to taste.
-I don't particularly like olives but I do like the cucumbers and tomatoes.
-I add a little more of those ingredients for me and donate all my olives to my husband who does love them.
+What I like best about this classic Greek salad because you can adjust the recipe to taste.
+I don't particularly like olives, but I like the cucumbers and tomatoes.
+I add a little more of those ingredients for myself and donate all my olives to my husband, who does love them.

 - 12 black olives, sliced